A boilerplate to create Universal React Application.

 # Ex: docker run -p 443:4000 -d -e PORT=4000 URA

-: port used by our app.
+public-port: port exposed to the host machine.node-port: port used by our app.